Overview

 is a common way to determine evenness or oddness in programming.

-- String Formatting: The use of f-strings (formatted string literals) makes it easy to include variable values in strings, improving readability.
+- String Formatting: The use of f-strings (formatted string literals) for constructing the return message is a modern and readable way to include variable values in strings.

-- Documentation: The docstring is a best practice that enhances code maintainability and usability.
+- Documentation: Including a docstring is a best practice that enhances code readability and maintainability.

 Potential Issues and Improvements

-- Input Validation: The function currently does not handle cases where the input is not an integer.
-Adding input validation could improve robustness.
-For example:
+Input Validation: The function currently does not handle cases where the input is not an integer (e.g., strings or floats).
+Adding input validation could improve robustness:

 if not isinstance(number, int):